-All mortals upon death must pass through the underworld, but this is a purgatory, not an eternal damnation.
-At the last level, the wheel of fortune spins, designating the subject to its next life vessel, whether human, insect or another animal.
+All mortals upon death must pass through the underworld, but this is a purgatory, not eternal damnation.
+At the last level, the wheel of fortune spins, designating the subject to its next life vessel, whether human, insect, or another animal.

 Meng Po, the goddess of forgetfulness, presents each mortified being with a cup containing the Broth of Oblivion.
 Upon drinking the celestial potion, all memories will be erased.
 The cycle of life and its societal interpretation continue on.

 Emerging semi-dazed from the depths of hell, a visitor to Madou may then choose to ascend into heaven, housed in the body of a giant dragon.
 But relatively speaking, this is a pedestrian affair that serves as more of a calm-down after the pitches of intensity experienced in the underworld.
 Clearly, hell is the main attraction.

 In this series of wide-angle polaroids, Yao Jui-Chung photographs Madou Daitian Temple's animatronic religious display and other similar depictions of hell from throughout Taiwan and Singapore.
 The images continue the artist’s photographic treatment of Taiwan’s religious statues, derelict buildings, temples, and amusement parks.
 Accompanying the works are texts describing various punishments taken directly from signs hanging within the display at Madou Temple.